vinaya1699/Differential-Gene-Expression/README.md

 # Differential-Gene-Expression

-# To identify genes which are differential in tumor vs control samples
+# To identify the genes which are differential in tumor vs control samples

 logcpm=source("logCPM.rds")